Wave raises $30 million for superstars to stage virtual concerts

 The funding news comes just after Epic Games announced that its live concerts for Travis Scott in Fortnite drew more than 27 million viewers to his Astronomical show.

-Wave CEO Adam Arrigo said in an interview with GamesBeat that he believes the whole virtual concert space is gaining momentum, particularly as people are shut in their homes and unable to go to concerts.
+Wave CEO Adam Arrigo said in an interview with GamesBeat that he believes the virtual concert space is gaining momentum, particularly as people are shut in their homes and unable to go to concerts.
 “The whole space started to really pick up, and it was less about us going out and pitching for the next thing and more about just finding the right partners that would kind of help us take it to the next level,” said Arrigo.

 Most of the investors for this round were already on board in January.
 Then the coronavirus hit and the value of virtual concerts became a lot more obvious.
 Phil Sanderson, managing director at Griffin Gaming Partners, said in an interview with GamesBeat that he thinks simply watching music online is boring compared to the real thing.